syedfaizan23/Spam-SMS-Detection-ML-Project/README.md

 📌 Spam SMS Detection using Naive Bayes

 This project is a simple and effective Machine Learning model that classifies SMS messages as Spam or Not Spam using the Multinomial Naive Bayes algorithm.
-The entire workflow — from data cleaning to model training — is implemented in a Jupyter Notebook.
+The entire workflow from data cleaning to model training is implemented in a Jupyter Notebook.

-✨ Key Features (Based on Your Notebook Steps)
+✨ Key Features

 These are the typical steps included in your notebook: